Eugenio-DT/Security-UseCases/core-security-domains/Threat Detection and Response/README.md

     - #### User Account Brute-force

         ##### Summary
-        This use-case demonstrates how to use Dynatrace platform to detect brute-froce attacks towards user accounts by analyzing and querying Microsoft Entra ID sign-in logs.
+        This use-case demonstrates how to use Dynatrace platform to detect brute-froce attack attempts towards user accounts by analyzing and querying Microsoft Entra ID sign-in logs.

         ##### Toolings and Dynatrace Apps
         - **ACE-Box framework**: used for the environment setup and preparation